 The house will also contain a hand sanitising gel which you should use when you are in a rush and do not have time to wash your hands.

 For key links and numbers please see the “If you develop symptoms” section.

-It is now likely that tourist sites will be open again with social distancing and protective facemask requirements in place.
+It is now likely that tourist sites will be open again from July 15th but with social distancing and protective facemask requirements in place.
 On the Isle of Lewis and Harris many of our attractions are open air and you can go at any time.
 These include the Calanais Stones, Luskentyre Beach, Rodel Church, Butt of Ness Lighthouse and many more.

 Please ensure you have plenty PPE to allow you to go inside any of our tourism locations.